Step 2 of 12 17% complete

 • controller/: HTTP request handlers that process API endpoints

-• service/: Business logic layer with IoC-managed services
+• services/: Business logic layer with IoC-managed services

 • repo/: Database access using SQLStack

-The frontend/ directory contains all your Svelte components and UI configuration:
+The src/ui/ directory contains all your Svelte components and UI configuration:

 • component/: Reusable Svelte components